MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 1. Open the Settings app
 1. Select **System**
 1. Open **Holograms**
-1. In the Moving Platform Mode section, select **setup moving platform mode**
+1. In the Moving Platform Mode section, select **Setup moving platform mode**

     ![How to reach the Moving Platform Mode page](images/mpm-from-holograms-settings.jpg)